vapor/docs/3.0/docs/sockets/tcp-client.md

 Now that your socket is connected you can start communicating.
 First, you'll need to start by setting up the handlers for incoming data.

-Since `TCPClient` is a stream, you can use [the introduction](../async/streams-introduction.md) and [the basics](../async/streams-basics.md) of streams for reading the socket's output (incoming data).
+Since `TCPClient` is a stream, you can use [the introduction](../async/streams.md) of streams for reading the socket's output (incoming data).

 Sending data is done through the `inputStream` function.